Help for Handling Tween Daughter Emotions

 When she’s not teaching her children or friends’ children in her homeschool co-op, she loves to encourage homeschoolers, mothers, and Christian women with her writing, podcast, and live video.

-She also has a wonderful episode to share for parents of boys and girls about Homeschooling through the Hormones that will encourage you and remind you aren’t alone in this!
+She also has a wonderful episode to share with parents of boys and girls about Homeschooling through the Hormones that will encourage you and remind you aren’t alone in this!

 Stop over to check out her resources and get the practical, encouraging help you need!